artisticLogicMK/artisticLogicMK/README.md

-### A Logically-based Artist | Problem-solver | Developer
+### A Logically-based Artist | Creative and Innovative Developer
-I bring ideas to reality.
-Looking to contribute to open-source services and developer tools
+Seeking to join a dynamic team where I can leverage my skills to bring innovative ideas to life, as well as contribute to open-source services and developer tools.

 <strong>About Me</strong><br>
-I am a dynamic developer with the ability and experience to innovate with ANY technology in no time!
+I'm a dynamic developer with the ability and experience to innovate quickly with ANY technology!

 Here are some tools I possess proficiency:<br>
 [Vue.js](https://vuejs.org)/[Nuxt.js](https://nuxt.com/), [React.js](https://react.dev)/[Next.js](https://nextjs.org), [JavaScript](https://www.javascript.com/)/[TypeScript](https://www.typescriptlang.org/),  [Laravel](https://laravel.com), [PHP](https://www.php.net/), [Tailwind CSS](https://tailwindcss.com), [GSAP](https://greensock.com/), [Ionic Capacitor](https://ionicframework.com/), [Sass](https://sass-lang.com/), and a bunch of other cool tools!